validatedpatterns/docs/industrial-edge/troubleshooting.md

 **Cause:** Most likely the application is missing the images that are built by the seed pipeline.

-**Resolution:** Run `make seed` from the root of your forked repo directory, which will build the images and deploy them to both test and production.
+**Resolution:** Run `make seed` from the root of your forked repository directory, which will build the images and deploy them to both test and production.

 #### Symptom: There is a "spinny" next to one of the resources in the app that never resolves